hsyliark/hsyliark/README.md

 - English (Limited conversation for working and social life)
 - Chinese(中文) (Limited conversation for daily life)
 - German(Deutsch) and Spanish(Español) (Limited basic conversation)

+`-` My name is Seong-Yun Hwang.
+I'm Junior Environmental Research Official in Ministry of Environment, NIER(National Institute of Environmental Research), Republic of Korea.
+I'm interested in Statistical Machine Learning for environmental data analysis.
+I will receive Ph.D from the Department of Statistics, Jeonbuk National University, under the supervison of Prof. Seong-Jun Yang.

 ## Education